Menu

 CEU Workshops

-If you can't attend a registered workshop, please notify us promptly.
-Regrettably, refunds are not available, but we can apply your credit to a future workshop.
 Your cooperation helps maintain program quality and accessibility.
-Thank you for understanding, and we look forward to seeing you at one of our workshops.
+Thank you for being so understanding, and we hope to see you at one of our workshops.

 Upcoming events